 Easy Spice-Rubbed and Roasted Fish Fillets

 Easy Spice-Rubbed and Roasted Fish Fillets are a quick and delicious dinner option that’s low-carb, Keto, low-glycemic, gluten-free, dairy-free, Paleo, Whole 30, and South Beach Diet friendly!
-Use Seafood Recipes to find more recipes like this one.
+Use Oven Dinners to find more recipes like this one.

 If you like a little spicy flavor in your food, I’m betting you’ll love this idea for spicy fish!
 You can make this with Orange Roughy, Halibut, Cod, or Tilapia, hope you enjoy.

 This is the first time I’ve cooked orange roughy, and since sustainable seafood guidelines list orange roughy as avoid or use infrequently, you may wish to use cod, halibut, or tilapia instead.
 Cooking times might vary with other types of fish.
-I was truly just winging it, but I mixed up a rub that had powdered Sumac, dried thyme leaves, Tony Chachere’s Seasoning, garlic powder, onion powder, and sea salt.
+I was truly just winging it, but I mixed up a rub that had powdered Sumac (affiliate link), dried thyme leaves, Tony Chachere’s Seasoning (affiliate link), garlic powder, onion powder, and sea salt.
 If you don’t have all those things, be adventurous; there are all sorts of combinations that will taste good on fish.
-You can also use a commercial fish rub, like my favorite Szeged Fish Rub.
+You can also use a commercial fish rub, like my favorite Szeged Fish Rub (affiliate link).